hphelion/documentation/devplatform/helion/user/reference/client-ref-spacequotas.html.md

 # HP Helion Development Platform: ALS Command Reference: Space Quotas

+These commands are new in in HP Helion OpenStack&reg; 1.1.

 - [helion create-space-quota](#command-create-space-quota): Create a new space quota.
 - [helion delete-space-quota](#command-delete-space-quota): Delete the named space quota.
 - [helion rename-space-quota](#command-rename-space-quota): Rename the named space quota.